-In June 2006, we voluntarily withdrew the Marketing Authorization Application (MAA) filed in October 2004 with the European Medicines Agency (EMEA) for clearance to market Surfaxin for the prevention and rescue treatment of RDS in premature infants in Europe because our manufacturing issues would not be resolved within the regulatory time frames mandated by the EMEA procedure.
+We voluntarily withdrew in June 2006the Marketing Authorization Application (MAA) filed in October 2004 with the European Medicines Agency (EMEA) for clearance to market Surfaxin for the prevention and rescue treatment of RDS in premature infants in Europe because our manufacturing issues would not be resolved within the regulatory time frames mandated by the EMEA procedure.
 Our withdrawal of the MAA precluded final resolution of certain outstanding clinical issues related to the Surfaxin Phase 3 clinical trials, which had been the focus of a recent EMEA clinical expert meeting and were expected to be reviewed at a planned Oral Explanation before the Committee for Medicinal Products for Human Use (CHMP) in late June 2006.
 We plan in the future to have further discussions with the EMEA and develop a strategy to potentially gain approval for Surfaxin in Europe.